 Cub Scout packs still don’t have to let girls join: the decision is up to individual packs’ leaders.
 (For now, girls are only allowed to join Cub Scouts; the BSA plans to open the upper ranks of Boy Scouts to girls ages 11 through 17 next year.)
 Even in co-ed packs, all dens (the sub-units of the group that do most of their activities together) will remain single-gender.

 Still, says BSA spokesperson Effie Delimarkos, that’s where the differences end.
-Both boys and girls will be held to the same standards, earning merit badges the same way and going on the same pack campouts.
+Both boys and girls will be held to the same standards, earning pins and merit badges the same way and going on the same troop and pack campouts.
 In February 2019, the organization plans to start a program to allow teenage girls to earn the rank of Eagle Scout.

 "This hybrid model builds on the benefit of a single-gender program while also providing character and leadership opportunities for both boys and girls,” Delimarkos said.

 The Girl Scouts of the USA, however, aren’t having it.
 Fiercely proud of their all-girl traditions and spaces, Girl Scouts don’t see Boy Scouts as competition, but a watered-down alternative.

 “BSA isn’t really doing much to appeal to the interests and needs of girls, and has not demonstrated any interest in serving their specific needs,” said Andrea Bastiani Archibald, family engagement officer for Girl Scouts of the USA.
 “Additionally, they will be keeping the organizational name, Boy Scouts of America, and therein asking girls who join to give up part of their identity.”